 The following details the best methods to handle the pressure of Game 7 situations in baseball.
 It has some excellent applications for coaches of all sports facing a “winner takes all” final game situation.

-2) Arrive early.
 In 8 seasons with the St Louis Cardinals, Jim Edmonds played in 6 post-seasons.
 His recommendation: “If you usually come to the club-house at 3, come in at 2.
 You get there early so you can calm down, get focused and stay away from outside distractions.
 You can hide for a while, watch some video and get better prepared.
-Try not to overdo your abilities because that can back-fire.”
+Try not to overdo your abilities because that can backfire.”

-3) Embrace the moment.
-Adam Wainwright was a rookie closer in Game 7 when he faced a bases loaded two out situation when he struck out the opposing hitter.
+Adam Wainwright was a rookie closer in Game 7 when he faced a bases loaded two-out situation when he struck out the opposing hitter.
 The key for Wainwright was to enjoy the moment: “There is definitely pressure, but when you’re out there and feeling that vibe and the fans, you know that’s what we’re made to do.
 Growing up in the backyard, you are never playing Game 54 of the regular season.
 You’re playing (or pretending to play) Game 7.”

-4) Know the Vibe.
-After an emotional home run helped his team win Game 6 of the ‘91 World Series, manager Tom Kelly was worried his Twins team would be emotional drained the next night: “We had people jumping up and down in the clubhouse after the game.
+After an emotional home run helped his team win Game 6 of the ‘91 World Series, manager Tom Kelly was worried his Twins team would be emotionally drained the next night: “We had people jumping up and down in the clubhouse after the game.
 I was really concerned about getting everyone calmed down.
 So I went around and told everyone to have fun, but to be ready for the first inning in Game 7.”

 5| Believe in those who got you there

 Don’t consider making any major roster changes in the pivotal Game 7.